toretto460/toretto460.github.io/content/posts/sse.md

 ### Implementing in golang

-Thanks to the powerful stdlib it's very easy implement SSE in golang, you can write data over the response writer and flush it to send them to the client.
+Thanks to the powerful stdlib it's very easy to implement SSE in golang, you can write data over the response writer and flush it to send them to the client.

 ```go
 func(w http.ResponseWriter, r *http.Request) {